-To meet the requirements of the 401 WQC and NWP requirements, construction activities within wetlands and waterbodies will be conducted in accordance with federal and state permit conditions.
-Appropriate construction techniques will be used to minimize turbidity resulting from erosion of adjacent areas during and after construction, and erosion control measures will be implemented to minimize siltation, sedimentation, and other impacts that may temporarily affect surface waterbodies in the construction area.
+To meet the requirements of the NWP, construction activities within wetlands and waterbodies will be conducted in accordance with federal and state permit conditions.
+Appropriate construction techniques will be used to prevent turbidity resulting from erosion of adjacent areas during and after construction, and erosion control measures will be implemented to minimize siltation, sedimentation, and other impacts that may temporarily affect surface waterbodies in the construction area and during operation.
+Efforts will be made before, during, and after construction to minimize the extent and duration of Project-related disturbances to wetland and other waters resources.